xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 to do is to arrange for  the  compiler to issue these commands at the proper place.

-Actually, there are really THREE things we have to address.
+Actually, there are really _three_ things we have to address.
 One of  them  is  the  call/return  mechanism.
-The second  is  the mechanism  for  DEFINING  the procedure in the first place.
+The second  is  the mechanism  for  _defining_  the procedure in the first place.
 And, finally, there is the issue of passing parameters  to  the called procedure.
 None of these things are really  very  difficult, and we can of course borrow heavily on what people have done in other